thetolkienblackguy/ConditionalAccessIQ/README.md

 [![PSGallery Platform](https://img.shields.io/powershellgallery/p/ConditionalAccessIQ)](https://www.powershellgallery.com/packages/ConditionalAccessIQ)
 [![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/ConditionalAccessIQ)](https://www.powershellgallery.com/packages/ConditionalAccessIQ)

+ConditionalAccessIQ provides robust tools with simple, easy-to-use functions for monitoring Microsoft Entra ID (formerly Azure AD) Conditional Access policies.
+In its current form, the module addresses two specific needs:

-Maintaining visibility into Conditional Access Policy changes in Microsoft Entra ID (formerly Azure AD) can be challenging.
-Whether tracking down who made a specific change, understanding what was modified, or maintaining documentation of policy evolution.
+1. **Change Tracking**: Identifying who made policy modifications, what was changed, and maintaining documentation of policy evolution

-ConditionalAccessIQ streamlines this process by providing automatic version control, change tracking, and visual comparisons of your Conditional Access Policies.
-The tool enables administrators to continuously monitor for changes, maintains a detailed history of changes, and generates clear, interactive reports showing exactly what was modified, when, and by whom.
+2. **Break Glass Account Verification**: Ensuring emergency access accounts are properly excluded from Conditional Access policies

 - **Alpha Version**: This is a work in progress, while I have deployed this in to production environments, there may be some bugs and issues.
 Your feedback is important to me, please share any issues you find.
 The code was developed in a way to be able to dynamically adjust to new conditional access policies features that are released, however, that may not always be the case.

+> **Future Development**: While the module currently offers these two key functions, the plan is to add more capabilities in the future.
+If you have suggestions for additional features, please share them!

-## Report Previews
+## Report & Assessment Capabilities

-Every policy change is documented with an interactive HTML report that shows:
+The module provides interactive HTML-based visualizations and assessments:

 ### Change Comparison View